fbpx

 Add the grated ginger to the skillet and stir in all the spices: ground coriander seeds, cumin, garam masala, and curry powder.
 Adjust the heat of your curry with chili powder (optional).
 Toast all the spices for 1-2 minutes.

-spices added to the skillet
+The spices are added to the skillet.

 Step 3: Simmering